Tariq1981/GettingCleaningData/README.md

 **Tidy Dataset Variables:**
 ---
-All the variables except the first two are calculated as the Mean for its counterpart in the original dataset per subject per activity level
+All the variables except the first two are calculated as the Mean for its counterpart in the original dataset per subject per activity level.
+The meaning of each variable explaioned in the readme.txt file which is located in the original dataset.
  1. SubjectId: Subject Id.
 The values are from integers from 1 to 30.
  2. ActivityLevel: Name of the activity which the measures calculated for.
 The values are the same as the names exist in the activity_labels.txt in the original dataset.
  3. MeanTimeDomainBodyAccelerometerMeanX: Mean for the "tBodyAcc-mean()-X" variable, which is in the original dataset.